0HimanshuBansal/First-webPAGE/README.md

 # First-webPAGE
-First resposive Website{single page} created by me :|
+First responsive Website{single page} created by me :|
-I created it to learn some concept of css and its behaviour with variable display.
+I created it to learn some concepts of CSS and its behavior with the variable display.

 why created a noob webPAGE - it helps me learn efficiently, and proceed faster :/